Tutorial: Spring-WS using annotations

 Why this article?

 Lately I needed to develop a WS.
-It was the second time I had to in my life, and this is the first I had to use the “contract-first” approach (it was a must, for design issues).
+It was the second time I had to in my blog. and this is the first I had to use the “contract-first” approach (it was a must, for design issues).
 There is a great difference between the contract-last and the contract-first approach.
 You must really change the way you think.

 In contract-last, you think as a common programmer in terms of modules, classes and methods.
 Then you rely on some external tool, such as Axis2, to “publish” your service (we'll see later what “publish” means).